What Are Myeloproliferative Neoplasms?

 Although MPNs are relatively rare, affecting fewer than three in 100,000 people, the MPN experts on the Leukemia Team at Roswell Park have extensive experience in diagnosing and treating these conditions and managing their side effects.

-Meir Wetzler, MD, Chief of the Leukemia Service at Roswell Park, plays a national role in setting the standard of care for CML as a member of the CML Panel of the National Comprehensive Cancer Network (NCCN).
+The Leukemia Team at Roswell Park plays a national role in setting the standard of care for CML as a member of the CML Panel of the National Comprehensive Cancer Network (NCCN).
 Guidelines published by the NCCN prescribe the best ways of preventing, detecting and treating specific types of cancer, and are the most widely used standards in the United States.

-If you have myelofibrosis, CML, or another MPN for which a blood or marrow transplant (BMT) might be recommended, you’ll be in good hands with continued care at Roswell Park.
+If you have myelofibrosis, CML, or another MPN for which a blood and marrow transplant (BMT) might be recommended, you’ll be in good hands with continued care at Roswell Park.
 We rank in the top 6 percent nationally in patient outcomes for allogeneic BMT (involving marrow or stem cells from a donor) among BMT centers that perform allogeneic transplants.
-BlueCross BlueShield of Western New York has named Roswell Park a Blue Distinction Center for Transplants® — one of only 83 in the nation with this designation for BMT.
+The BlueCross BlueShield Association has named Roswell Park a Blue Distinction Center for Transplants® — one of only 83 in the nation with this designation for BMT.

 In addition to standard therapies, eligible patients have access to clinical research studies (clinical trials) of the very latest treatments.